EiTaNBaRiBoA/AutoSizeText/README.md

 # AutoSizeText
-Autosize text in labels and text boxes, just like in Unity.
+Autosize text in labels and text boxes for Godot, just like in Unity.

 ## About
-I was always missing the Unity function of auto-sizing text inside labels/text fields.
+I was always missing the Unity function of auto-sizing text inside labels/text fields in Godot.
 Intentionally made in GDScript to provide maximum compatibility (even in some of our GDScript only projects).
 Just use the provided UI elements in your project.